Xuan Wu Shan Nine Emperor Gods Festival 2017

 The temple’s members are dressed in golden colours today.

 That night, the Minister for Culture, Community and Youth, Grace Fu, also attended the dinner.
+Her presence added to the festive mood at the dinner.

 Text and Photos by Team Xuan Wu Shan 2016-2017 (Belicia Teo, Yang Zhi Thung, Chris Lee, Leong Jia Min, Gracia Ow, Prof. Kaori Fushiki)